Text-Based Personas for Simulating User Privacy Decisions: Ethics Considerations

 \paragraph{Wasserstein Distance} For a given question $q_i$ and response $a$, we obtain the probability mass function of true responses as $P_i(a) = \frac{1}{M} \sum_{j=1}^{M} \mathbb{I}(f_i(r_{j,i}) = a)$ and that of predicted responses as $\hat{P}_i(a) = \frac{1}{M} \sum_{j=1}^{M} \mathbb{I}(f_i(\hat{r}_{j,i}) = a)$.
 Then, we estimate the cumulative distribution functions as $C_i(v) = \sum_{a=1}^{v} P_i(a)$ and $\hat{C}_i(v) = \sum_{a=1}^{v} \hat{P}_i(a)$.
 The Wasserstein distance $WD_i$ for question $q_i$ is then:

 Similar to the metrics, we report the macro average of the Wasserstein distance over all evaluation questions as:

+\paragraph{Weighted Total Variation Distance} We extend the Total Variation Distance (TVD) computation by incorporating respondent weights.
+In the cross-study setting, we compare the simulated responses generated by personas derived from a source study against the real responses from a target study.
+For a given question $q_i$ in the target study and response value $a$, let $w_j^{(T)}$ denote the survey weight assigned to respondent $j$ in the target study.
+We compute the weighted probability mass function of true responses as:

+where $M_T$ is the total number of respondents in the target study, and $r_{j,i}$ is the true response of target respondent $j$ to question $q_i$.

+Similarly, let $w_k^{(S)}$ denote the survey weight assigned to the source respondent from whom persona $k$ was derived.
+The weighted probability mass function of predicted responses is computed as:

+where $M_S$ is the total number of personas (derived from the source study), and $\hat{r}_{k,i}$ is the predicted response of persona $k$ to question $q_i$.

+The Total Variation Distance $\text{TVD}_i$ for question $q_i$ is then calculated using these two distinct weighted distributions:

+where $m_i$ is the number of possible answers for question $q_i$.
+The aggregated metric $\text{TVD}_{S}$ and the average TVComplement are then computed across all evaluation questions $\mathcal{Q}_{eval}$ as described in the main text.

-\subsection{Influence of Privacy Behavior Theories}
+\subsubsection{Influence of Privacy Behavior Theories}

-Figure~\ref{fig:split_0.2_metrics_plot} highlights the detailed individual-level and population-level ($1-TVD$) performance across prompts from the four privacy theories: Privacy Calculus, Bounded Rationality and Protection Motivation Theory (PMT).
+Fig.~\ref{fig:split_0.2_metrics_plot} highlights the detailed individual-level and population-level ($1-TVD$) performance across prompts from the four privacy theories: Privacy Calculus, Bounded Rationality and Protection Motivation Theory (PMT).
 The prompts we create for these theories are listed in Appendix~\ref{appendix:prompts}.
 The remaining population-level metrics ($1-TVD$, $MEE_S$, and $WD_S$) are reported in Tables~\ref{tab:narrative_template_choice_performance_tvd},~\ref{tab:narrative_template_choice_performance_mee}, and ~\ref{tab:narrative_template_choice_performance_wd}, respectively.

-\subsection{Influence of Attitude and Behavioral Questions}
+\subsubsection{Influence of Attitude and Behavioral Questions}

-\subsubsection{Generating from Attitude Questions and Evaluating on Behavioral Questions}
+\paragraph{Generating from Attitude Questions and Evaluating on Behavioral Questions}

-Figure~\ref{fig:split_ab_metrics_best_synthesizer} illustrates the fraction of individuals for whom each specific template yielded the highest predictive accuracy when the generation set consists of attitude questions and the evaluation set contains only behavioral questions.
+Fig.~\ref{fig:split_ab_metrics_best_synthesizer} illustrates the fraction of individuals for whom each specific template yielded the highest predictive accuracy when the generation set consists of attitude questions and the evaluation set contains only behavioral questions.